tidymass/tidymass-website/content/docs/chapter1/5-update.md

 ## Check version

-You can use the `tidymicrobiome` to check the version of all packages and update them.
+You can use the `tidymass` to check the version of all packages and update them.

-If you want to check if there are updates for `tidymicrobiome` and packages in it.
+If you want to check if there are updates for `tidymass` and packages in it.
 Just check it like this.

 ```r
 tidyicrobiome::check_tidyicrobiome_version()
 ```

-## Update `tidymicrobiome`
+## Update `tidymass`

-The update_tidymicrobiome() function can be used to update tidymicrobiome and packages in it.
+The update_tidymass() function can be used to update tidymass and packages within it.

 ```r